Detection of low-energy fluxons from engineered long Josephson junctions for efficient computing: INTRODUCTION

-In this study, we designed engineered LJJs as potential components of future RFL gates, measured transmission through the LJJs, and analyzed the results.
-The engineered LJJs contained undamped Josephson junctions (JJs) and our analysis shows that we are likely limited in loss by the discrete metamaterial LJJ design (made from multiple cells).
-To test the transmission through LJJs we use a fluxon launcher circuit before the LJJ and a fluxon detector circuit after the LJJ.
+In this study, we designed engineered LJJs as media for low-energy fluxons, measured fluxons transmitted through the LJJs, and analyzed the results.
+The engineered LJJs contained undamped Josephson junctions (JJs) in an array, where each cell within the array contains one JJ.
+To test the fluxon transmission through LJJs, we use a fluxon launcher circuit before the LJJ and a fluxon detector circuit after the LJJ.
 We tested LJJ transmission at 4.2~K in a helium dunk probe (DP) and at 3.5~K in a cryogen-free refrigerator (CFR).
+Our study indicates that the discrete LJJ design likely limits the loss and that the detector's performance is limited by noise.